A Novel Approach To Assess Dynamic Treatment Regimes Embedded In A Smart With An Ordinal Outcome: Comparison of Two Embedded Dynamic Regimes

-The expression of $\eta_{d^{(3)},d^{(1)}}^{\text{DP}}$ in (\ref{dGOR_matrix_exp_DP}) is computationally relatively easy to work with.
-If we assume the cell probabilities of the ordinal outcome in the two responder arms (and the two non-responder arms) are same in two embedded distinct-path regimes, then the following theorem states the relationship between the $dGOR$ and the two response probabilities corresponding to the two distinct-path regimes.
+The expression of $\eta_{d^{(3)},d^{(1)}}^{\text{DP}}$ in (\ref{GOR_matrix_exp_DP}) is computationally easier to work with.
+If we assume the cell probabilities of the ordinal outcome in the two responder arms (and the two non-responder arms) to be same in two embedded distinct-path regimes, then the following proposition states the relationship between the $GOR$ and the two response probabilities corresponding to the two distinct-path regimes.